OleHolmNielsen/Niflheim_system/EasyBuild_modules.rst

   #%Module
   hide-version zlib/1.2.8

-We have written a convenient script :download:`make-modulerc <make-modulerc>` for generating the modulerc file from a simple list of modules that we want to be hidden.
+We have written a convenient script :download:`make-modulerc <attachments/make-modulerc>` for generating the modulerc file from a simple list of modules that we want to be hidden.

 Lmod isVisibleHook
 ..................